-A short guide to the recruitment cycle in Management & strategy
+A guide to recruitment in Management & Strategy Consulting

-Consulting

 This guide is an overview of what to expect in the recruitment process, with some useful links to help you research the sector.
 It is not intended to replace your own research and attendance to events and briefings.